PabloTrevino/datasciencecoursera/README.md

 # datasciencecoursera
 Second assignment of the course
-I all ready push the Hello World document, but I could not put the link buecause of the deadline.
+I all ready push the Hello World document, but I could not put the link bucause of the deadline.
 Sorry.